UEFBiomedicalInformaticsLab/NEDEA/README.md

 **--disease:** The disease for which the script to be executed.
 Possible
 values: BreastCancer, LungCancer, KidneyCancer, OvaryCancer, ProstateCancer, SkinCancer

+**--folds:** Number of folds to be created.
+Default: 5

+**--repeats:** Number of repeats of fold splitting to be performed.
+Default: 5

+**--data_balance_method:** The method to be used to balance imbalanced data.
+Possible values: none.
+Default: none.

+**--proximity:** The proximity type to use.
+Possible values: closest, shortest, centre, kernel, separation.
+Default: separation

+**--nproc:** Number of processes to use.
+Default: NULL

 ### Part 1: Preparing the input files for training the classifiers